Top 10 Air Purifying House Plants

 9. Boston Fern (Nephrolepis exaltata “Bostoniensis”)

-The Boston fern grows lush foliage but does not flower.
-They are best grown in a hanging basket or on a pedestal.
-It is highly effective at removing chemicals and humidifying, but requires a bit more attention than the previous plants.
+The Boston fern, which grows lush foliage but does not flower, is best grown in a hanging basket or on a pedestal.
+It is highly effective at removing chemicals and humidifying, but requires a bit more attention than the previous plants -- good for experienced gardeners.
 It should be misted regularly.
 Enjoys 65-75 degrees, and 50-65 at night.

 10. Peace Lily (Spathiphyllum sp.)

 I know, cute name, right?
-It boasts white shell-like flowers reminscent of the more common calla lilly and is one of a handful of plants that successfully bloom indoors.
+It boasts white shell-like flowers reminiscent of the more common calla lily and is one of a handful of plants that successfully bloom indoors.
 Aesthetically pleasing, easy to take care of, and excellent at removing chemicals... what more could you ask for?
 Enjoys 60-75 degrees temperatures, and 55-68 at night.